lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * In the EAD_2 field of EDHOC message_2, in order to specify EDHOC application profiles supported by the Responder.

 The EAD item MUST NOT be included in the EAD fields of EDHOC message_3 or message_4.
+The recipient peer MUST silently ignore the EAD item if this is specified in the EAD_3 field of EDHOC message_3 or in the EAD_4 field of EDHOC message_4.

 Within an EAD_1 field or EAD_2 field, the EAD item MUST NOT occur more than once.
 When the EAD item is present, its ead_label TBD_EAD_LABEL MUST be used only with positive sign, i.e., the use of the EAD item is always non-critical (see {{Section 3.8 of RFC9528}}).